GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 ==========================

-The Radeon Developer Panel is part of a suite of tools that can be used by developers to optimize DirectX® 12, Vulkan® and OpenCL™ applications for AMD RDNA and GCN hardware.
+The Radeon Developer Panel is part of a suite of tools that can be used by developers to optimize DirectX® 12, Vulkan® and OpenCL™ applications for AMD RDNA™ and GCN hardware.
 The suite is comprised of the following software:

 -  **Radeon Developer Mode Driver** – This is shipped as part of the AMD